grisel-m-data/grisel-m-data/README.md

 **Data Analyst based in Houston, TX**
 Focused on turning raw data into clear, actionable insights using **SQL, Tableau, Excel, and Python**.

-I have 3+ years of experience working with real-world operational and transactional data, including fraud detection, revenue analysis, and data quality validation.
+I have 2+ years of experience working with real-world operational and transactional data, including fraud detection, revenue analysis, and data quality validation.
 ________________________

 🛠️ Tools & Tech

-SQL, Python, Tableau, Snowflake, AWS Redshift
+SQL, Python (pandas), Tableau, Snowflake, AWS Redshift

 ________________________

-## 🌱 Currently Learning
+## 👩🏽‍🏫 Currently Learning
 - Python for data analysis and automation
 - Writing cleaner, more efficient SQL queries
-- Communicating insights clearly for non-technical stakeholders
+- Communicating insights clearly for non-technical and technical stakeholders

 ➡️ *More projects coming soon as I expand my Python analytics portfolio.*